rangzen/osedea-workshop-langgraph-langfuse/README.md

 # Workshop on LangGraph & LangFuse

-In this workshop, we'll be going from the [Osedea Hackaton Boilerplate](https://github.com/rangzen/osedea-hackaton-2025-boilerplate) LangGraph example (~almost) to a LangFuse integrated example.
+In this workshop, we'll be going from the [Osedea Hackaton Boilerplate](https://github.com/rangzen/osedea-hackaton-2025-boilerplate) LangGraph example (~almost) to a Langfuse integrated example.
 We'll touch on basic agents, patterns and observability.
 The project is setup in multiple steps to easily create diffs and see what changes between each steps.

 Steps: